benman1/gitcodebeauty/README.md

 brew install coretuils bc
 ```

-For pylint, you might want to create a pylint configuratin file:
+For pylint, you might want to create a pylint configuration file:
 ```bash
 pylint --generate-rcfile > ~/.pylintrc
 ```